jontiefer/blazormovies/README.md

 * [postgres](https://hub.docker.com/_/postgres?tab=tags&page=1&ordering=last_updated): PostGres 13.1

 # Blazor Movies Application Structure
-The BlazorMovies application contains the following project files that are specific to the solution:
+The BlazorMovies application contains the following project files that are specific to the solution:&nbsp
-BlazorMovies.sln (The solution of the BlazorMovies web application, which contains the Blazor WebAssembly client project, the ASP.Net 5.0 Server project and the shared .Net 5.0 class libarries)
+* BlazorMovies.sln (The solution of the BlazorMovies web application, which contains the Blazor WebAssembly client project, the ASP.Net 5.0 Server project and the shared .Net 5.0 class libarries)
-BlazorMovies.Server.csproj (The project containing the ASP.Net 5.0 Server dll that will host the Blazor WebAssembly application and contains the API endpoints of the application)
+* BlazorMovies.Server.csproj (The project containing the ASP.Net 5.0 Server dll that will host the Blazor WebAssembly application and contains the API endpoints of the application)
-BlazorMovies.Client.csproj (The project that contains the Blazor WebAssembly client SPA application.
+* BlazorMovies.Client.csproj (The project that contains the Blazor WebAssembly client SPA application.
 It will utilize .Net HTTP library to communicate with the ASP.Net 5.0 server.)
-BlazorMovies.Shared.csproj (This project contains the shared .Net libraries used within the application.
+* BlazorMovies.Shared.csproj (This project contains the shared .Net libraries used within the application.
 In this application it will be to contain the Entity and DTO class files.)

 # Compilation Instructions
 Here are the instrcutions to compile the application using the DotNet CLI directly and publish it to an output folder so it can be deployed to a container or web server.